bulk-reviewer/bulk-reviewer/docs/reviewdashboard.rst

   :width: 600
   :alt: Image showing the results of using the Dismiss All button with phone numbers

+Features that are mistakenly dismissed can be un-dismissed using the "Undo" or "Undo all" buttons.

 Saving sessions
 ---------------
 To save the current state of your session, choose "Save" from the Actions dropdown menu.
 Sessions are saved as a JSON file and include all relevant data, including notes and Dismissed status for features and Verified status for files.
 The resulting dialog will prompt you to choose a location and filename for the save file.